 The easy answer is anyone.
 Our molars have tiny fissures in them.
 So small that one single tooth brush bristle won’t get into it.
 These fissures can be deep, difficult to clean, and therefore invite bacteria carrying plaque.
 Fluoride applications can help prevent decay in these surface areas but a dental sealant can easily provide extra protection.
 The sealant will provide a smooth surface so food and plaque can’t find their way into the vulnerable nooks and crannies that you can’t see in the depressions and grooves of those back teeth.
 So, even though adults can get dental sealants applied the usual candidates are youngsters.
 Most premolars and molars have erupted by the age of 11 to 13.
 That is the best time to have dental sealants added to help protect their teeth through those challenging years.
 Some in the industry say that the ages of 6 to 14 are cavity prone years.
 Yet another group will say ages 4 to 17 are the most prone.
 You get the idea; any child will benefit from receiving the protection that dental sealants offer.
 Years that beg for better oral hygiene and better eating and drinking habits.
 These youngsters will gravitate to too much sugar loaded candy and sweets.
 They’ll also enjoy sugar laden energy drinks and soda and forget to brush too often.
 Some in the industry are also of the opinion that baby teeth can be sealed as well.
 They play an important role in the development of the mouth structure and the eruption of the permanent teeth.

 This is a very simple and pain free procedure.
 The first step is the teeth that are to be sealed must receive a very thorough cleaning.
 Again, usually this is directed at the surfaces of the premolar and molars.
 These are the teeth that naturally have the deepest grooves that need to be protected.
-Our Doctors will deliberately use a paste and rotating brush on these surfaces.
+Our dentists will deliberately use a paste and rotating brush on these surfaces.
 The teeth are then washed with water and dried.
 After that an acidic solution in placed on these chewing surfaces for a few seconds.
 This is a long enough time for it to get into those fissures and clear them of any bacteria.
 Once again the teeth are rinsed and dried.
 If you were to now look at the enamel surface of the tooth you would see that it is a rougher surface.
 This rougher surface allows the dental sealant to attach to the tooth.
 So, once the tooth is thoroughly dried the liquid sealant is placed on the tooth and hardened with a high intensity light.
 As easy as that the dental sealant becomes a hard plastic varnish like coating and you can immediately chew again.
 The coating can be clear or sometimes even tinted slightly white to match the natural teeth.